Spinal Cord Tumours

 ● Primary Spinal Cord Tumours

-Primary spinal cord tumours could also originate in cells from the spinal cord and are gliomas, ependymoma and hemangioblastoma.
-If the tumour arises from the membrane of the spinal cord, it is a meningioma.
-Those arising from the nerve sheath or nerve fibres are either neurofibromas or shwannoma.
+Primary spinal cord tumours include gliomas, ependymomas and hemangioblastomas, which originate from the cells of the spinal cord.
+If the tumour arises from the membrane of the spinal cord, it is classified as a meningioma.
+Tumours that develop from the nerve sheath or nerve fibres are typically either neurofibromas or schwannomas.

 ● Secondary Spinal Cord Tumours

-Abnormal connections between an artery and vein within the venous sinus wall, which is the tough covering over the brain or spinal cord.
+These tumours do not originate in the spinal cord but rather result from abnormal connections between an artery and a vein within the venous sinus wall, the tough covering over the brain or spinal cord.
+These secondary tumours are typically metastatic, spreading to the spinal cord from other parts of the body.

 What are the symptoms of a spinal cord tumour?

-The presentatioin of the spinal cord tumours are very variable.
-Some are asymptomatic when the tumour is too small but majority present symptoms such as pain at night.
-When the tumour grows large enough and compresses the spinal cord or nerve roots, the patient may develop neurological deficits, such as:
+The presentation of the spinal cord tumours can vary widely.
+Some are asymptomatic when the tumour is too small, but as they grow, they often begin to present symptoms.
+When the tumour grows large enough and leads to spinal cord compression or nerve roots compression, the patient may develop neurological deficits, such as:

 • Electric shock-like sensations in the extremities